Lecture 5

 │─── POST /posts/create ──▶│ Creates ANOTHER post ← bug!

-PRG fix: after a successful POST, redirect to a GET:
+PRG fix: after a successful POST, respond with a redirect, not an HTML page.

 def post_create(request):